'Ullo John! Gotta New Motor?: Chart success

-The single was not a hit upon original release, but it received a reissue from Island Records in late 1983, by which time Sayle had appeared in Gorky Park and several TV shows, including the first series of the BBC sitcom The Young Ones, and the ITV sitcom Whoops Apocalypse.
+The single was not a hit upon its original release, but it received a reissue from Island Records in late 1983, by which time Sayle had appeared in Gorky Park and several TV shows, including the first series of the BBC sitcom The Young Ones, and the ITV sitcom Whoops Apocalypse.

-The re-issued single eventually reached number 15 in the UK Singles Chart on 24 March 1984.
+The re-issued single eventually reached No. 15 in the UK singles chart on 24 March 1984.

 Cultural influence

 The song and its title have been adapted and reused numerous times in a variety of contexts.

 Around the time of the single's initial release (1982) BBC2 Arena had made a programme detailing the cultural influence of the Ford Cortina and its recently announced demise; "The Private Life of the Ford Cortina" in which Sayle (the presenter) talks through the influence of the car on the post war working classes and also features villain John McVicar (who appears on the cover artwork alongside Sayle) discussing Britain's most stolen car of the period.

 In 1985, Toshiba ran a TV advertising campaign that featured the song with altered lyrics – Ello Tosh!
-Gotta Toshiba?" – performed by Ian Dury.
+Gotta Toshiba?" – performed by Ian Dury of the Blockheads.

-Upon an obscenity trial over their song "Bata Motel", the anarchist punk band Crass presented the b-side to this song as an example that there were much more obscene records out there than "Bata Motel".
+Upon an obscenity trial over their song "Bata Motel", the punk rock band Crass presented the B-side to this song as an example that there were much more obscene records out there than "Bata Motel".
 While it was being played, much of the court responded with uproarious laughter.
 This outraged the magistrates, who threatened anyone who laughed with a charge for contempt of court.
 This resulted in members of the band reportedly biting their lips so hard that they bled, so as to prevent themselves from laughing.